 There are also a number of articles that have been written addressing different aspects of ThruGlassXfer, which you may also find useful:

 If you're looking for an insider view on the development of the project, then a good friend of mine at the Cranky Potato blog has been following the project since before it was public:

-If you want to defeat the proof-of-concept TGXf protocol implementation then you could filter QR codes at strategic points in your security architecture (though the tools to do this don't currently exist).
-This will not shut-down all screen based transfers, however.
+If you want to defeat the proof-of-concept TGXf protocol implementation then you could filter QR codes at strategic points in your security architecture.
+Though the tools to do this

 If you want to defeat the proof-of-concept TKXf protocol implementation then you could start by looking for Arduino USB device identifiers on end user devices, and raise alarms on their connection.
 Note that this value can be changed at build time (to look like a HP Chicony keyboard at 0x03F0:0x0024 for example), that this will not identify all keyboard based transfer attempts, and that it may result in a substantial number of false positives.
 I would not deploy this solution, but as I have been asked for the details please find the Arduino VID:PID values below:

 In both cases, a number of mitigation proposals have been made in the COSAC/SABSA presentation and the white paper.
 It needs to be made clear that there is no known effective technical mitigation strategy for this vulnerability that doesn't also severely constrain productivity.

 No. TGXf is a uni-directional protocol.
 This means that a video recording of sufficient quality will adequately transfer the file contents out of your work place to a location more convenient to the attacker.
 Any of the high-end spy pen, spy watch or spy glasses devices will do.
 And before you set out to ban those devices as well, you might want to do some research as high definition miniature cameras are in almost anything you can imagine, my favourite being the religious artefacts for the additional legal implications of search and confiscatiscation.